SublimeLinter/SublimeLinter/README.md

 ## Support & Bugs

 Yeah, totally!
 Often if it doesn't work, Sublime will have something in the console (`View -> Show Console`).
+Warnings will go there by default.

+You can enable `debug` mode in the settings to get much more information about what's going on.
+Especially seeing the exact command and working dir SublimeLinter will use should be noted and helpful.

-Enable `debug` mode in the settings, restart Sublime Text and look at the console output for anything.
+As some code only runs on startup, it is good practice to restart Sublime Text and to examine the console output for anything odd.

 If your issue is specific to a particular linter, please report it on that linter's repository, otherwise open it right [here](https://github.com/SublimeLinter/SublimeLinter/issues).